jdc-cunningham/calorie-counter-reactjs-pwa/README.md

 I'm trying to find the motivation to do this work.

 ### Intended features
-- [ ] modify to include gragging current weight
+- [ ] modify to include grabbing current weight
 - [ ] item look up
     - save previously for faster re-use
 - [ ] menu